 Its when our personal delusions about meaning of our life synchronize with the collective delusions, that’s when we feel happy.

-Most of these studies take the “liberal” approach of believing that humans are best to decide when they are happy or not.
+Most of these studies take the “liberal” approach of believing that humans are the best to decide when they are happy or not.
 Religious leaders, as well as psychologists, disagree.
-For example, Buddhism believes that the real happiness comes when one disassociates oneself from the inner feelings and can just calmly observe them.
+For example, Buddhism believes that real happiness comes when one disassociates oneself from inner feelings and can just calmly observe them.

 The End of Homo Sapiens

 Till now all evolution has been evolutionary, and the future evolution will likely be Intelligent Design based designed in Laboratories.
 Either we will enhance human genes (ashishb’s note: CRISPR/Cas9 gene editing), we will add non-organic parts (cyborgs) or will create life from completely inorganic material based on Artificial Intelligence.
 Due to a massive PR risk around ethical issues, most of these debates have focused on targeting plants, targeting amputated humans, and building AI for targeted tasks.